Pre-General Availability Draft: 2017-08-16

 flush the tables before running myisamchk.

-statements to check and repair
+check and repair

 For mysqld, external locking is controlled by